• Travel over 50 – We are old not dead!

 an old engraving of a family sitting around a small short round table enjoying Turkish Food

 Meats were served whole and were extremely tender and could be torn into pieces for consumption.
 Vegetables and side dishes were served alongside the meats.
-Wine and sherberts were served for beverages although a more alcoholic drink was available although due to religious reasons was not served in every household.
+Wine and sherberts were served for beverages although a more alcoholic drink was available due to religious reasons was not served in every household.

 Turkish food is also not particularly spicy as it is a combination of Middle Eastern, Central Asian, and Balkan cuisines and of course the history and tradition of the Ottoman Empire.